… Now, instead of looking like a junker, it looks like a junker on it’s way to being restored.

 Perks of the Job.

-It was a blast.
+… It was a blast.
 Not that the game was that exciting, they played the New Jersey Nets, who have, now, lost 39 out of 41 games.
 There were a couple of really cool plays I got to see though, one where Boozer stole the ball from the Nets while he was sitting on the floor.
-Most of the fun was hanging out jazz02with the people I work with, and being in the suite.
+Most of the fun was hanging out with the people I work with, and being in the suite.
 We had a great view, at the table where I ate I could watch the game on the floor, on the jumbo-tron and on TV.
 Sensory overload.
 The food, which was not standard basketball arena fare, was not only good but also supplied by Peterson Oil, as was the open bar.
-Which is why it was a good thing I got a ride down there with an jazz03employee who doesn’t drink.
+Which is why it was a good thing I got a ride down there with an employee who doesn’t drink.

-But other than a few minutes here and there of watching the game, most during the last quarter, I got the chance to sit around and b.s. with the people I work with and work for.
+… But other than a few minutes here and there of watching the game, most during the last quarter, I got the chance to sit around and b.s. with the people I work with and work for.
 All in all, an excellent way to spend a Saturday night.

 *I still don’t think of it as the Energy Solutions Arena.